 Another key piece of your Dirndl is your bra!
 Most women will wear a push-up bra or buy an actual Dirndl bra (yes, that is a thing) so they get that signature cleavage with their Dirndl.
 However, Oktoberfest is a long day with a lot of drinking and dancing, so wear whatever is the most comfortable for you!

 As far as accessories go, along with a small purse, feel free to play up your hair and jewelry.
 A lot of German women will wear their hair in braids or add flowers to their hair for the occasion.
-Fancy headbands were also extremely popular last year.
+Fancy headbands were also extremely popular when I visited Oktoberfest in 2023.
 Jewelry comes in all shapes and forms too, but some pretzel earrings make for an adorable - and festive - addition to your outfit!

 Lederhosen, which translates to "leather trousers" in German, are iconic Bavarian garments primarily worn by men.
 These leather shorts are often accompanied by suspenders, a checkered shirt, and occasionally a waistcoat.
 Lederhosen have a more extensive history, dating back to the Alpine regions in the 18th century, where they were originally worn by laborers and hunters due to their durability.
 Like Dirndls, Lederhosen have evolved into a symbol of Bavarian and Austrian heritage and are frequently worn during traditional festivals, such as Oktoberfest.